 Despite the usefulness of hard selling though, high-pressure sales techniques often get a bad wrap because they’re associated with impulsive purchasing decisions, which most Americans have a problem resisting (and which is exactly what we’ll help you with in this article).
 And because impulse buys rarely represent good purchasing decisions, these types of products—and the tactics used to sell them—are closely associated with the negative emotions of regret and guilt.
 In other words, classic buyer’s remorse.

-As you can see, it’s not necessarily hard selling that’s the problem, it’s the poor purchasing decisions they often represent, and the feelings of remorse they can engender, that leave a bad taste in your mouth.
+As you can see, it’s not necessarily hard selling that’s the problem, it’s the poor purchasing decisions they often represent, and the feelings of remorse they can engender, that leaves a bad taste in your mouth.

 With this said, how can you avoid falling under the spell of high-pressure sales tactics to begin with?
 Let’s take a look.